 By default, the fourth level is currently not expandable in the navigation.
 If a folder is placed at this level and a user clicks it, the folder's contents are revealed in the main content area (center column) of the site.
 Otherwise, clicking a fourth-level item takes the user to whichever content item is listed—a page, for instance.

 The system will allow you to add folders more than four levels deep but will only display the first four levels in the navigation.
-In order for visitors to find the content in these deaper levels you must link to them from higher level pages.
-If a section of your site has an extensive amount of content and could stand alone, then moving the content to sub-site might be a good alternative.
+In order for visitors to find the content in these deeper levels you must link to them from higher level pages.
+If a section of your site has an extensive amount of content and could stand alone, then you might want to consider moving the content to a sub-site.
+Contact the web team for more information.

 It is required that all sites leave the navigation as the first/uppermost element of the first column.
 Any portlets added to the first column must be placed below the navigation.